jiecui/b-smart/README.md

 Brian-System for Multivariate AutoRegressive Time series (B-SMART)

 We have developed a Matlab/C toolbox, Brain-SMART (System for Multivariate AutoRegressive Time series, or BSMART), for spectral analysis of continuous neural time series data recorded simultaneously from multiple sensors.
-Available functions include time series data importing/exporting, preprocessing (normalization and trend removal), AutoRegressive (AR) modeling (multivariate/bivariate model estima-tion and validation), spectral quantity estimation (auto power, coherence and Granger causality spectra), network analysis (including coherence and causality networks) and visualization (including data, power, coherence and causality views).
+Available functions include time series data importing/exporting, preprocessing (normalization and trend removal), AutoRegressive (AR) modeling (multivariate/bivariate model estimation and validation), spectral quantity estimation (auto power, coherence and Granger causality spectra), network analysis (including coherence and causality networks) and visualization (including data, power, coherence and causality views).
 The tools for investigating causal network structures in respect of frequency bands are unique functions provided by this toolbox.
 All functionality has been integrated into a simple and user-friendly graphical user interface (GUI) environment designed for easy accessibility.
 Although we have tested the toolbox only on Windows and Linux operating systems, BSMART itself is system independent.

 **B-SMART** is licensed by GNU Version 2 of June 1991 or later version.